imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 By environments in this context we mean:
 - different implementations of the Ethereum node (and EVM/Ewasm in consequence), done in different programming languages and with different mindsets
-- different hardware on which this software is ran; this is exacerbated by the requirement towards the software to run reliably on both server-grade hardware and consumer-grade desktops alike
+- different hardware on which this software is ran; this is exacerbated by the requirement for the software to run reliably on both server-grade hardware and consumer-grade desktops alike
 - different operating systems

 Given the inclusive nature of Ethereum, we should strive to cover the broad spectrum of these environments and determine how much does the environment impact the estimated gas costs.
 It is desirable, that the method devised here is reasonably easily applicable in those varying environments.